API Documentation

 Element-wise complex conjugation.

-If the matrix is of non-complex data type, then this method does nothing and the data is not copied.
+If the matrix is of non-complex data type and copy is False, this method does nothing and the data is not copied.

 Element-wise complex conjugation.

-If the matrix is of non-complex data type, then this method does nothing and the data is not copied.
+If the matrix is of non-complex data type and copy is False, this method does nothing and the data is not copied.

 copy()